beeware/beeware/docs/tutorial/tutorial-2.rst

             name_label = toga.Label(
                 "Your name: ",
-                style=Pack(padding=(0, 5)),
+                style=Pack(margin=(0, 5)),
             )
             self.name_input = toga.TextInput(style=Pack(flex=1))

 Here, we define a Label and a TextInput.
-Both widgets have styles associated with them; the label will have 5px of padding on its left and right, and no padding on the top and bottom.
+Both widgets have styles associated with them; the label will have 5px of margin on its left and right, and no margin on the top and bottom.
 The TextInput is marked as being flexible - that is, it will absorb all available space in its layout axis.

 The TextInput is assigned as an instance variable of the class.
 This gives us